Norwich City Council: Coat of arms

 The city council's arms consist of a red shield featuring a silver-domed castle above a royal lion.
 The blazon of the arms is:

 Gules, a castle triple-towered and domed Argent; in base a lion passant guardant Or.

 The arms appeared on a 15th-century seal and were confirmed during a heraldic visitation in 1562 by William Harvey, Clarenceux King of Arms.
 According to Wilfrid Scott-Giles, the royal lion was said to have been granted by Edward III.
 By the 19th century the city corporation had added supporters to the arms—two angels—which were surmounted by a fur cap.
 These apparently originated in a carving of about 1534 outside Norwich Guildhall.
 A. C. Fox-Davies noted that "whether or not these figures were then intended for heraldic supporters is a matter for dispute.
 At any rate there is no official authority for their use".
 Following the abolition of the county borough of Norwich in 1974, an Order in Council transferred the ancient coat of arms (the shield alone) to the newly created city council.
 The city council has also received the grant of an heraldic badge, depicting the seal of 1404 encircled by the Lord Mayor's chain.

+Norwich City Services

+Norwich City Services Limited also known as NCSL or Norwich Services Ltd is a municipal services company wholly owned by the council.
+Founded on 9 June 2020, the company aims to provide essential services to the residents and businesses of Norwich, England.
+The company offers a range of services beyond those provided on behalf of the City council, including environmental, cleaning, and grounds maintenance services for private businesses, organizations, and schools.
+Prices are available upon request.
+The current services available to book include: